LaboratoireMecaniqueLille/crappy/docs/source/features.rst

      repo.

   ..
 Important::
-     This object hasn't been maintained nor tested for a while, it is not sure that it still works as expected !
-On the long-term, it should be totally removed.
+     This object has not been maintained or tested recently.
+Its current behavior is not verified, and it is a candidate for removal.

 - :ref:`Camera GStreamer <crappy_docs/cameras:camera gstreamer>`